Levantine Arabic: Written media

 Levantine is seldom written, except for some novels, plays, and humorous writings.
-Most Arab critics do not acknowledge the literary dignity of prose in dialect.
+Most Arab critics do not acknowledge the literary dignity of prose in vernacular.
 Prose written in Lebanese goes back to at least 1892 when Tannus al-Hurr published Riwāyat aš-šābb as-sikkīr ʾay Qiṣṣat Naṣṣūr as-Sikrī, 'The tale of the drunken youth, or The story of Nassur the Drunkard'.
 In the 1960s, Said Akl led a movement in Lebanon to replace MSA as the national and literary language, and a handful of writers wrote in Lebanese.
 Foreign works, such as La Fontaine's Fables, were translated into Lebanese using Akl's alphabet.
 The Gospel of Mark was published in Palestinian in 1940, followed by the Gospel of Matthew and the Letter of James in 1946.
 The four gospels were translated in Lebanese using Akl's alphabet in 1996 by Gilbert Khalifé.
 Muris 'Awwad translated the four gospels and The Little Prince in 2001 in Lebanese in Arabic script.
 The Little Prince was also translated into Palestinian and published in two biscriptal editions (one Arabic/Hebrew script, one Arabic/Latin script).

 Newspapers usually use MSA and reserve Levantine for sarcastic commentaries and caricatures.
 Headlines in Levantine are common.
 The letter to the editor section often includes entire paragraphs in Levantine.
 Many newspapers also regularly publish personal columns in Levantine, such as خرم إبرة xurm ʾibra, lit. '[through the] needle's eye' in the weekend edition of Al-Ayyam.
 From 1983 to 1990, Said Akl's newspaper Lebnaan was published in Lebanese written in the Latin alphabet.
 Levantine is also commonly used in zajal and other forms of oral poetry.
 Zajal written in vernacular was published in Lebanese newspapers such as Al-Mashriq ("The Levant", from 1898) and Ad-Dabbur ("The Hornet", from 1925).
 In the 1940s, five reviews in Beirut were dedicated exclusively to poetry in Lebanese.
 In a 2013 study, Abuhakema investigated 270 written commercial ads in two Jordanian (Al Ghad and Ad-Dustour) and two Palestinian (Al-Quds and Al-Ayyam) daily newspapers.
 The study concluded that MSA is still the most used variety in ads, although both varieties are acceptable and Levantine is increasingly used.